SomdattaNag/HairStylist/README.md

 2. Based on the user's predicted hairtype, the application provides hair care recommendations.

 3. The application uses content-filtering, TF-IDF with cosine similarity to filter products according to user's hairtype.
-It uses 2 datasets a hairtypekeyword dataset and a product dataset (shampoo_data.csv) to match keywords with products.
+It uses 2 datasets a hairtypekeyword dataset and a product dataset (shampoo_data.csv) to match keywords with products and filter them according to prices, similarity score etc.

 4. It also uses basic sentiment analysis (textblob) to filter products according to the top reviews/feedbacks.